 2. Identify Where You’ll Be Collecting All of Your Data

 If you already know your main purpose of the analysis, it is time for you to identify how and where you will be collecting your data.
 Make sure to consider every possible source.
 Your data will also depend on what type of business analysis you are conducting.
 For instance, if you are aiming to make a budget analysis, then you must consider gathering all of the financial analysis statements involved in the business from the accounting department.

 3. Allow Your Team to Help You Look Into Different Sources

 It would take a lot of time if you are collecting the data all by yourself.
-If one person is not enough to gather all of the needed datasheets, then you can divide your team with different designated tasks.
+If one person is not enough to gather all of the needed data analysis sheets, then you can divide your team with different designated tasks.
 Assign each individual a source that they should look into.
 Make sure to divide them fairly.

 4. Analyze Each Data and Make Strategies

 Once you are able to obtain the following data that you need, the next thing to do is to analyze each of the data that you have gathered.
 After analyzing each data, you will be able to determine the possible business strategies and actions that you need to take for the success of your business.
 If you are currently having some strategies, then you must assess whether or not they are having a good impact on your business.
 This will help you evaluate if these strategies need to be improved or to be discontinued.
 To complete the analysis, the following results must come up with a conclusion.

 After gathering all of the data and determining the different strategies, your last move is to establish a business analysis plan.
 In a business analysis plan, you will be able to provide different suggestions and action plans that need to be taken.
 You must provide accurate descriptions for each action and approach that you are going to list down and make sure that the plan must be approved by the other stockholders.